DendraScience/dendra-json-archive-api/README.md

 # Dendra JSON Archive API

 Provides a Feathers service (REST API) wrapper around the file system.
-Used internally to store and retrieve archived JSON collection from various sources.
+Used internally to store and retrieve archived JSON collected from various sources.

 ## Instructions